Lebowski89/blog/content/roles.md

 ```

 Above, I have themes files for my Hugo blog which are copied during the play to the hugo/static folder.
-Generally, I prefer to template files during the play, but in cases, such as the above, I don't need to change or edit the files and simply need them copied.
+Generally, I prefer to template files during the play, but in cases, such as the above, I don't need to change or edit the files.

 ***